xCrystal/crystal-randofuser/README.md

 - Get yourself the following ROM: <b>Pokemon - Crystal Version (UE) (V1.0) [C][!]</b>
 - Apply the .ips patch to the ROM with [Lunar IPS](http://fusoya.eludevisibility.org/lips/), and save the result as 'crystal.gbc' in the directory where you extracted the .jar file
 - Execute crystal-randofuser.jar.
 Choose your desired settings and click on the "Randofuse!" button to generate a ready-to-play "randofused" ROM that will named crystal_randofused.gbc
-- Do not combine this tool with any other hacking tool or randomized
+- Do not combine this tool with any other hacking tool or randomizer

 ## Suggestions & Bug reports